-Johns Hopkins has a long history of influence in East Asia, and its students and faculty have made enduring contributions to the field of East Asian studies.
+Johns Hopkins has a long history of influence in and interaction with East Asia.
 The university’s third president, political scientist Frank Goodnow, helped draft the Republic of China’s original constitution.
-Hopkins was instrumental in setting up China’s first medical school, the Peking Union Medical College at Tsinghua University.
-Nitobe Inazo, a renowned intellectual and diplomat of Meiji Japan, earned his PhD from Johns Hopkins’ Department of History in the late 19th century.
+Hopkins was instrumental in setting up China’s first medical school, the Peking Union Medical College.
+Nitobe Inazo, a renowned intellectual and diplomat of Meiji Japan, studied in the Department of History and Political Science at Johns Hopkins during the late 19th century.
 Owen Lattimore, one of the world’s leading scholars of Inner Asia, taught Chinese history at Hopkins and directed the predecessor to the university’s School of Advanced International Studies (SAIS).
 With the launch of the Hopkins-Nanjing Center in 1986, Johns Hopkins University became the first American university to establish a campus in China in the form of an educational joint venture.

 Today, students and faculty continue to pursue new collaborations and opportunities for the study of East Asia among the Zanvyl Krieger School of Arts and Sciences, SAIS Hopkins-Nanjing, and the schools of Public Health, Medicine, Nursing, and Engineering.
 These include a five-year BA/MA program combining three years of study at Homewood with one year at Hopkins Nanjing and one year at SAIS DC.